ShadiPoortarigh/Snapp-Quera_GO_Bootcamp_Final_Task/README.md

 ##### Tests:
 Finally, There are a couple of test cases, located in tests folder for each application.
+All services must be up and running:

 ```
 $ cd chat/tests